CondeNastDigital/bolt/.github/CONTRIBUTING.md

 security issues that you may have discovered.

-2. I'd like to request/propose a feature
+<a name="2-id-like-to-requestpropose-a-feature"></a>2.
+I'd like to request/propose a feature
 ----------------------------------------

 We get a lot of feature requests for Bolt, and we can't do them all, even if we